SumoLogic/sumologictoolbox/readme.md

     11. Once the pop-up window closes your content should be copied to the current folder in the destination pane.

-Multi Account Management Support: !Alpha! (!Temporaily Disabled due to API Changes!)
+Sumo Organizations Support: !Alpha!

     SumoLogic now provides an account provisioning API for SumoLogic partners and Large Customers.
 This feature must be enabled by SumoLogic and will not be available to most customers.
 Please contact your SumoLogic rep for more info.

-    0. Add credentials to the credential store for your master account.
-Then edit the sumotoolbox.ini file and populate the two fields under the "Multi Account Management" section according to the instructions in the comments.
-    1. Start Sumotoolbox, load your credential database, and switch to the preset that represents your "master" org/account.
-I.E. the account that is authorized to provision new accounts (what you entered in the "authorized_preset" option in your ini file.)
+    1. Start Sumotoolbox, load your credential database, and switch to the preset that represents your "parent" org/account.
+Note that this feature is not turned on for all accounts.
+If you are not a service provider then it's likely this is not turn on for your account and you can safely ignore this feature.
     2. Click Update to see a list of currently provisioned orgs (this will return nothing if you have never used the MAM API to provision an org.)
-    3. Use the "Create Cloudflex Org" button to provison a new Cloudflex org.
+    3. Use the "Create Org" button to provison a new  org.
     4. Use the "Update Org" button to modify an existing org.
     5. Use "Cancel Subscription" deactivate an org.